-The parties agree that a Joint Committee will be established consisting of senior Employer representatives and senior Union representatives which shall meet on a semi-annual basis to address issues of mutual concern.
+The Parties agree that a Joint Committee will be established consisting of Senior Employer Representatives and Senior Union Representatives which shall meet on a quarterly basis to address issues of mutual concern and when necessary, make recommendations to the appropriate authorities.
+The Committee may also consider matters related to construction safety and human rights in the workplace.
+Discussions for the Joint Committee include but are not limited to: